geoshoouh/install-k8s-on-rpi4/README.md

 EOF
 ```
 16. Disable swap (also don't know why, but you have to do this)

+Comment out the line that mentions `swap` in /etc/fstab, then do
 ```
 cat <<EOF | tee /etc/modules-load.d/k8s.conf
 overlay